-The Eastern Quoll became extinct on the mainland of Australia in the 1960s (50 years ago).
-They are now only found in Tasmania, where their numbers appear to be declining.
+The Eastern Quoll became extinct on mainland Australia in the 1960s.
+They are now only found wild in Tasmania and are listed as an endangered species.

-In 2016 we reintroduced 16 individuals, half came a captive breeding program in a sanctuary called Mt Rothwell (VIC), and. the other half came from the wild in Tasmania.
-As they are very adept at climbing, some climbed over the fence into the waiting jaws of foxes.
-However, the rest settled in, and all 5 females had litters of 6 babies each.
-At the beginning of spring 2016 we had about 25-30 baby quolls running around the Sanctuary for the first time in 50 years.
+Unfortunately, as quolls are very skilled climbers, some made it over the fence and into the waiting jaws of foxes.
+However the rest settled in, and all 5 females had litters of 6 babies each.
+By the beginning of spring 2016 there were between 25-30 baby quolls running around Mulligans Flat for the first time in 50 years.

 In 2017 (after upgrading the fence) we had our second translocation of 13 animals, this time 6 from Mt Rothwell and 7 from Tasmania.
 These quolls were introduced after breeding season, which meant the females were ready to den down the moment they arrived.
 This release had a survival rate of 92%.